deployKF/website/content/guides/external/object-store.md

     deploykf_core:
       deploykf_profiles_generator:

-        ## NOTE: you may also define `tools.kubeflowPipelines.objectStoreAuth`
+        ## NOTE: each profile can override the defaults
+        ##       see under `profiles` for an example of a profile
-        ##       in a specific profile to override the default auth for that profile
+        ##       which overrides the default auth pattern
+        ##
         profileDefaults:
           tools:
             kubeflowPipelines:
               objectStoreAuth:
                 ## (OPTION 1):
                 ##  - all profiles share the same access key (NOT RECOMMENDED)
+                ##  - the `existingSecretAccessKeyKey` and `existingSecretSecretKeyKey`
-                ##  - note, you will need to create the Kubernetes Secret
+                ##    reference the KEY NAMES in the Kubernetes Secret you create
-                ##    named `existingSecret` in `existingSecretNamespace`
+                ##
-                ##  - in this approach, the IAM Policy bound to this access key
-                ##    must have access to all KFP artifacts in the bucket
-                existingSecret: "my-secret-name"
+                #existingSecret: "my-secret-name"
-                existingSecretNamespace: "my-namespace"
+                #existingSecretNamespace: "my-namespace"
-                existingSecretAccessKeyKey: "access_key"
-                existingSecretSecretKeyKey: "secret_key"
+                #existingSecretAccessKeyKey: "AWS_ACCESS_KEY_ID"
+                #existingSecretSecretKeyKey: "AWS_SECRET_ACCESS_KEY"

                 ## (OPTION 2):
                 ##  - each profile has its own access key
-                ##  - for each profile you need to create a Kubernetes Secret
-                ##    matching `existingSecret` in `existingSecretNamespace`,
                 ##  - instances of '{profile_name}' in `existingSecret`
                 ##    are replaced with the profile name
-                ##  - the default `existingSecretNamespace` is the kubeflow namespace
-                ##  - in this approach, the IAM Policy bound to each access key
+                ##  - the `existingSecretAccessKeyKey` and `existingSecretSecretKeyKey`
-                ##    can be restricted to only access KFP artifacts of the profile
+                ##    reference the KEY NAMES in the Kubernetes Secret you create
+                ##
-                #existingSecret: "kubeflow-pipelines--profile-object-store-auth--{profile_name}"
+                existingSecret: "kubeflow-pipelines--profile-object-store-auth--{profile_name}"
-                #existingSecretNamespace: "my-namespace"
+                existingSecretNamespace: "my-namespace"
-                #existingSecretAccessKeyKey: "access_key"
-                #existingSecretSecretKeyKey: "secret_key"
+                existingSecretAccessKeyKey: "AWS_ACCESS_KEY_ID"
+                existingSecretSecretKeyKey: "AWS_SECRET_ACCESS_KEY"

         ## example of a profile which overrides the default auth
         #profiles: